arungudelli/python.shiksha/content/en/library/built-in-functions/memoryview-built-in-function-in-python/index.md

 ---
-title: "python memoryview() function syntax,usage and examples "
+title: "Python memoryview() function syntax,usage and examples "
-description: "The 'memoryview()' function is a one of the built-in functions in python"
+description: "The 'memoryview()' function is a one of the built-in functions in Python"
 date: "2022-08-23T01:30:05+09:00"
 draft: false
 link: "memoryview() Built-in functions"